rehandogar/nanodegree-p4-web-optimization/README.md

 ## Website Performance Optimization portfolio project

 This project is to optimize the online resume for speed!
 Mainly to optimize the CRP and make this page render as quickly as possible.
-Also the pizzeria website have various optimization for animations to meet the 60fps silky smooth animation rate.
+Also the pizzeria website have various optimizations for animation to meet the 60fps silky smooth rate.
 Live demo of this project is available [here](https://rehanumar.github.io/p4-website-optimization/dist/index.html).

 ### Results